-- When backcountry camping, all food/toiletries/trash must be hung on the bear cable system found at each campsite or shelter.
+- When backcountry camping in the Smokies, all food/toiletries/trash must be hung on the bear cable system found at each campsite or shelter.

 If you like flowers (who doesn’t?) you’ve come to the right place.
 The diversity of flowering plants in the Great Smoky Mountains National Park is staggering.
 Around 1,500 kinds of flowering plants are found here.
 No other US National Park equals this diversity.
 While many tourists come to the Smokies in the fall to see the glorious fall colors and the elk rut, it is in the spring and summer when the flower tourists arrive.
 Going on a wildflower pilgrimage is a must thing to do in the Smoky Mountains.

 Cardinal flowers bloom during summer in the Smokies